andreahanel/2025_G1S_cellcycle_hematopoiesis/README.md

-# 2025_G1S_cellcycle_hematopoiesis
+## 2025_G1S_cellcycle_hematopoiesis

-Code supporting the study:
+Code used in the study:

-*"Hematopoietic proliferation is orchestrated by the sequential and lineage-specific activation of Cyclin D, Cyclin E and CDKN sub-modules within the G1/S network."*
+**_Mathematical analyses reveal sequential and lineage-specific activation of three G1/S sub-networks orchestrating hematopoietic proliferation_**

+A. Hanel, A. Abdelsalam & S. Tollis (iScience, 2025)

  [Preprint on bioRxiv](https://doi.org/10.1101/2025.05.15.654268)